-But they can also allow you to do more complex things like customise the email sent to MPs with both details about the MP and the supporter, e.g.
+But they can also allow you to do more complex things, like customise the email sent to MPs with details about both the MP and the supporter, e.g.

 The tokens themselves are simple pieces of code that act as place-holders for this supporter/target information.
 Tokens are transformed into the related piece of information before the user sees them, so your supporters will never see them in their ugly code form.

 How do they work?